Should I Rent or Buy?

 Renting and buying each have their own merits and their own pitfalls.
 As a renter, you might not be building any equity, but you also don't have to deal with property taxes (though in theory, they're priced into your rent), plumbing and structural issues, or insurance.
 You just put down one month's rent as deposit, and your landlord is obligated to take care of the place.
 But with buying, you run the risk of bankruptcy through foreclosure, negative equity, natural disasters, and all sorts of other nightmares that can come to characterize homeownership.

 On the one hand, we like to avoid throwing money down a pit, we like the idea that we'll own a place we can retire to, and that, at some point, we'll be able to stop paying some sort of monthly fee to live somewhere.
 But this is a uniquely American notion, and one that has been called into question post-2008.
-That said, houses may be a good way to build wealth, but certainly not in the short term.
+That said, houses may be a good way to build wealth, but most likely not in the short term.

 Read: Should first-time homeowners buy or rent?